thilinamb/high-perf-comm/README.md

 # high-perf-comm
-Experimental implementation of high performance communication layer for distributed application using Java NIO.
+Experimental implementation of high performance communication layer for distributed application using Java NIO and Netty.